Shockwave Therapy

 faq

-Yes, Radial Shockwave Therapy is completely safe.
-Our Gymna ShockMaster 300 machine is approved for use by the Therapeutic Goods Administration of Australia.
+Yes.
+Research has shown that when administered by a qualified practitioner, shockwave therapy is a safe treatment modality with very few side effects (if any).
+Our Gymna ShockMaster 300 machine is approved for use by the Therapeutic Goods Administration (TGA) of Australia.

-Following the first session of Shockwave, it is recommended that patients avoid sport and exercise for approximately two to three days.
+Following the first session of shockwave, it’s recommended that patients avoid sport and exercise for approximately two to three days.
 Depending on the outcome of the initial treatment, future sessions may have less downtime.

 read this next